• Skip to primary navigation

 • 3 cloves garlic minced

-• 1 medium size onion chopped
+• 1 pc medium size onion chopped

 • 2 pcs small potatoes sliced into quarters